piczmar/webpack-starter/README.md

 Update [`webpack.config.js`](webpack.cofig.js) with `devserver` setting and [`package.json`](package.json) start command.

 This will allow to run public content on small node.js express application and automatically refresh page in web browser when files are updated.
-Now when you start application with `npm start` webpack server will run and print default url: `http://localhost:8080/` which you can open in browser.
+Now when you start application with `npm run start` webpack server will run and print default url: `http://localhost:8080/` which you can open in browser.

 ## 5. Loaders
 Loaders are useful for files transformation, e.g. with Babel loader ES6 version of JS can be transformed to older version ES5 which is supported by current browsers.